 What we do!

 It is the duty of the Code Enforcement Officer to enforce the Jackson County Code of Ordinances.
-The Officer is responsible for the investigation of complaints of violations, as well as violations observed while patrolling the unincorporated areas of the county.
+The Officer is responsible for the investigation of complaints of violations, as well as health and safety violations observed while patrolling the unincorporated areas of the county.

 General Enforcement Procedures

 - A Courtesy Card or a notice of violation(s) is issued giving a reasonable period of time for compliance.

 - If the violation is not corrected within the time period granted, it could be designated a public nuisance by the Code Enforcement Officer and formal enforcement actions taken.